Skip to content

 Every supported authorization has the same HTTPBase which means if you want to build your own custom object, you can simply inherit from it and develop it.

-from esmerald.openapi.security.base import HTTPBase
+from esmerald.security import HTTPBase

 Parameters